Intro to Analyzing Log Data with CloudWatch Logs Insights

 and additional X-Ray fields (where applicable)

-• SHIFT + ENTER runs a query
+) SHIFT + ENTER

-• We can use filter command to, well, filter the results (make sure to use | operator between commands), example:
+command to, well, filter the results (make sure to use|

 filter event.body.name="hello_world"